 2 Credits This course presents basic concepts and applications of computers and computer systems in administrative medical assisting practice.
-The course provides instruction in administrative medical assisting practice in the front office, including transcription of medical reports and documentation, basic coding, and maintaining patient records and accounts.
+The course provides instruction in administrative medical assisting practice in the front office, including transcription of medical reports and accounts.
 (Corequisites: MEDA 111, MEDA 112, MEDA 113, MEDA 114 & MEDA 116)